Wilson Mbadi: Military career

-From 1987 until 1989, he served as a Junior Non commissioned Instructor at Kaweweta and Kabamba Recruit Training Schools.
-In 1991, he was the Officer in charge of Career Planning.
-He then served as the Director of Supplies in 1997/8 and Armoured Brigade Logistics Officer and Brigade Administrative Officer in 1999 and 2000 respectively.
+From 1987 to 1989, he served as a Junior Non-commissioned Instructor at Kaweweta and Kabamba Recruit Training Schools.
+In 1991, he was the Officer in Charge of Career Planning.
+He then served as the Director of Supplies in 1997/98 and as the Armoured Brigade Logistics Officer and Brigade Administrative Officer in 1999 and 2000, respectively.
 In 2001, he served as the Directing Staff, at the Uganda Junior Staff College in Jinja before becoming 503 Infantry Brigade Operations and Training officer in 2001/2002.
 Between 2002 and 2003, he served as the Armoured Brigade Operations and Training Officer before commanding the Armoured Brigade, in an acting capacity.
 In 2005, the took full command of the 507 Brigade before becoming the Principal Air Staff Officer (Personnel and Administration) at Uganda Peoples Defence Air Force HQs in 2006.
 In 2007, he became Aide-de-Camp (ADC) to the President of Uganda, serving in that capacity until December 2012 when he was appointed Commander of the 4th Infantry Division of UPDF, based in Gulu.
 In May 2013, he was appointed Joint Chief of Staff of the UPDF.